15 Best SOPs for Your Small Business (Created with Google Sheets)

 There is also the chance that you don't have to document anything special for this as perhaps you're lead generators are free products and you have that SOP documented under product creation or product launches (like a freebie) for example.

-6. Product Launch Procedure
+6. Product Launch SOP

 These SOPs are going to outline the steps for launching a new product or service, including pre-launch, launch day, and post-launch activities.

 You've created this amazing new product, so now what?
 Where are you selling it?
-Are you using Payhip?
+Are you using a Skool Community (affiliate)?
 TpT?
 Etsy?
 What are the steps for uploading your new product?
-What format do you use as a name?
 How do you SEO your title and description?
-So many more questions, but you get the idea.
-Write it down.
+How are you promoting your new product?

 7. Customer Support and Help Desk